Powered by MOMENTUM MEDIA

 expand image

-SMSF members who are currently in receipt of an asset test exempt income stream will not incur a debt if they choose to commute their legacy pension.
+SMSF members currently in receipt of an asset test-exempt income stream will not incur a debt if they choose to commute their legacy pension.

-Assistant Treasurer Stephen Jones said individuals will now be able to exit certain legacy retirement products that are no longer fit‑for‑purpose and transition to more modern options which better meet their needs.
+Assistant Treasurer and Minister for Financial Services, Stephen Jones, said individuals would now be able to exit certain legacy retirement products that are no longer fit for purpose and transition to more modern options that better meet their needs.

 ==